brandonyongys/brandonyongys.github.io/_posts/2020-06-22-PART-2-SG-daily-thread.md

 title: Analysis of Reddit Singapore Daily Thread - Part 2
 tags: [reddit]
 comments: true
-published: true
+published: false
 ---

-Today, we'll dive deeper into the comments.
-Let's take a look at the distribution of the votes received throughout the year as well as finding out what are some of the interesting best and worst comments.
+In this section, I have to say that there isn't much analysis as much as I am curious about certain things.
+First, I am curious how many upvotes does a typical comment received and what are some of the interesting most upvoted and downvoted comments of all times.
+Besides that, what are some of the commonly used words by the community.

 ### Distribution of votes received
 Here I have plotted the distribution of the votes received for each comment by month using a letter-value plot from 2017 to 2020 only.
 The letter-value plot is an enhanced version of a boxplot and it is capable of displaying the tail portion of the distribution that covers the extreme values.
 A distribution plot would not have displayed the extreme values that are deemed to be outliers and a normal boxplot would have labelled many of the extreme values as outliers.